EDUCBA

 Overview of Remove Background in Illustrator

 Adobe Illustrator can be defined as a sketching and graphics design software that runs smoothly on both Mac and Windows platforms.
-Illustrator is a top-quality software in the computer industry in terms of vector illustration.
+Illustrator is a top-quality software in the computer industry regarding vector illustration.
 With the help of Illustrator, you can produce anything from easy icons to multi-layered diagrams.
 You can also work with images in Illustrator.
-Sometimes you need to remove background from an image which is possible in Illustrator.
-To eliminate the background from a picture in Adobe Illustrator, you can make use of the magic wand or the pen tool to form the forefront object.
-Then, by right-clicking the picture and choose “Make Clipping Mask”.
-Once you click on it, it is simple to eliminate the background and include your picture into websites or other creative projects.
+Sometimes you need to remove the background from an image which is possible in Illustrator.
+To eliminate the background from a picture in Adobe Illustrator, you can use the magic wand or the pen tool to form the forefront object.
+Then, by right-clicking the picture and choosing “Make Clipping Mask,” Once you click on it, it is simple to eliminate the background and include your picture in websites or other creative projects.
+Many tools, like Square Canvas Photo Prints, employ similar concepts to create high-quality pictures.

 How to Remove Background in Illustrator?